-If you have a cavity that is too large for a filling, it may be time for a crown.
-Crowns are great restorations for saving a natural tooth besides having it removed (extracted).
-But crowns usually get a bad rap because of how expensive they can be.
+If you have a cavity that is too large for a filling, it may be time for a dental crown.
+Dental crowns are great restorations for saving a natural tooth besides having it removed (extracted).
+Unfortunately dental crowns usually get a bad rap because of how expensive they can be.
 To better understand what you would be investing in by getting a dental crown, we have compiled a list of popular questions people have before getting started.
-This information will help you understand the signs you may need a crown, the advantages of porcelain crowns, the entire crown process, and how to maintain a crown.
+This information will help you understand the signs you may need a dental crown, the advantages of porcelain dental crowns, the entire crown process, and how to maintain a crown.
 That way, you can make the best decision before choosing what to do with your tooth.
 So let’s begin!

-Besides needing a crown to treat a large cavity, crowns are used to treat other dental problems like cracked, weakened, and severally worn teeth.
+Besides needing a crown to treat a large cavity, crowns are used to treat other dental problems such as a broken tooth, cracked, weakened, and severally worn teeth.
 A crown is also advised after a tooth has been root canal treated to give the now fragile tooth more stability and protection.
 When teeth are missing, crowns are also used to make a bridge and to cover dental implants.
 Crowns (Veneers) are used for cosmetic purposes too and treat discolored or badly shaped teeth.
-When large decay is present, crowns are great alternatives for restoring teeth besides removing the tooth.
+When large tooth decay is present, crowns are great alternatives for restoring teeth besides removing the tooth.

 People may need a crown for a number of reasons, but it’s not uncommon for people with older restorations to need multiple crowns to restore their teeth.
 Even dental fillings have a certain lifespan and combined with age, destructive habits (like clenching and grinding), and less than great oral hygiene, fillings eventually will need to be replaced.
 To protect the entire external portion of the tooth, crowns are recommended to replace the old restoration and to keep the existing tooth healthy.
 Anytime you have the option to save your natural tooth with a restoration like a crown, it is worth every penny.